Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Important exception:

 Do not use grease or oils on boots with multiple layers or membranes.
-Grease penetrates too deeply into the leather and softens it, causing the shaft to lose its stability.
-It can also clog the membrane, which impairs both ventilation and waterproofing.
+Grease penetrates the leather too deeply and softens it, causing the shaft to lose its stability.
+It can also clog the membrane, reducing both ventilation and waterproofing.

-Your boots feel best when used frequently.
-Preferably at least twice a month.
+Your boots will be in the best condition if they are used frequently, preferably at least twice a month.

-It doesn't have to be a hike - use them in everyday life and they will mold better to your feet and be much more comfortable on the trail.
+It doesn't have to be a hike - use them in everyday life and they will mold better to your feet and be significantly more comfortable on the go.

 Two pairs of wool socks are recommended for a shell boot: